Mini Project 2: Math Quiz App

 Streamlit will attempt to open a web browser at localhost:8051

 and you should be able to see the Home page with a sidebar menu.
-In vocareum, you can do a CTRL-click
+In Vocareum, you can do a CTRL-click

 to the localhost:8051